 Expressive therapies can be beneficial when used during rehabilitation for alcohol addiction.
 They may be integrated into a complete addiction treatment program that will also offer verbal methods in addition to creative therapies.

-Expressive Therapy Methods for Alcohol Addiction Rehab
+Expressive Therapy in Alcohol Rehab

 The journal Aging Health publishes that as many as 60 percent of Americans have participated in some form of complementary and alternative medicine (CAM) program in their lifetimes.
 Complementary techniques are gaining ground as healthy and noninvasive methods for reducing stress and anxiety, improving communication skills, strengthening the mind-body-spirit connection, and enhancing a person’s overall quality of life.